-If you are a rockstar founder or CEO though, you may have already met with your team to gather internal feedback, discuss a rough plan, and chart the corporate course for the next 365 days.
+If you are a rockstar founder or CEO though, you may have already met with your team to gather internal feedback, discuss a rough plan, come up with some smart goals, and chart the corporate course for the next 365 days.
 One example of how awesome teams do annual planning for the coming year; comes from our Founder Institute team offsite a few weeks ago in Lake Tahoe.
 As, Founder Institute CEO Adeo Ressi writes: “If you do not know what you want and where you are going, then you will never reach your potential.”
 Here is the 5 step process that we use at Founder Institute for our annual planning:

-This long term planning can be vital.
+This long term planning to set smart goals can be vital.
 It is the foundation upon which you manage your daily routine or drive monthly traction for your company.
 This tweetstorm from Julien Smith, CEO of Breather, does a great job stating how important it can be to stay focused on your north star.
 And more importantly how the effects of your long term grind start to manifest in your life.
 I recommend reading the whole tweetstorm, but here are two highlights:

 One: Aligning Yourself

 First you need to digest your own thoughts.
 You need to step out of your normal day to day routine to take a step back.
 Schedule time to reflect, sans technology device.
 Just you and your thoughts.
 Even if is just for a cup of coffee one morning a week, or during a run.
 Go to a museum or visit a bookstore.
 Read a self help book.
 Watch an inspiring movie.
 Keep an open mind.
 Do whatever you need to in order to break out of your normal headspace.
 The clarity this will provide you will be very important.